“Bucket list” — a list of the things we want to do before we kick the bucket.

 I have ridden in my friend’s boat through the Roatan mangroves where pirates once plundered in the Caribbean

 I have swum in several Cenotes in the Yucatan, Mexico

 I have snorkeled on the Aqaba Coast, Siani, the 2nd best in the world — after being prodded awake by a camel outside of my Bedouin tent

 I have snorkeled the Great Barrier Reef (as sharks swam nearby)

 I have snorkeled in Eilat, Israel with both Egypt and Jordan in view

-I have snorkeled in Coiba, Panama and quietly glided over a low-swimming Stingray
+I have snorkeled in Coiba, Panama, and quietly glided over a low-swimming Stingray there.

 I’ve kayaked the pristine waters of the Channel Islands, California

 I have kayaked the coast of Marina del Rey and Santa Monica, CA